 - 501(c)(4) – They perform advocacy/lobbying work, ostensibly designed to promote social welfare causes (e.g., AARP).
 These groups are allowed to participate in politics, so long as politics do not become their primary focus; meaning they must spend less than 50 percent of their money on politics.
 Donations to 501c4’s is not tax-deductible

 - 501(c)(6) – This includes professional and trade associations, chambers of commerce, trade boards, real estate boards, and even NFL teams (so long as they don’t generate a profit for their members).
 Donations to 501c6’s are not tax-deductible.

 Also read: How to Turn a Volunteer Gig Into A Job

 INTERN/VOLUNTEER IN THE MADISON AREA

-The Morgridge Center at the Red Gym here on campus is a great place to start.
-They have a lot of knowledge about local nonprofits and a great opportunities database.
-Some of their special options include:
+The Morgridge Center at the Red Gym here on campus is a great place to start learning about volunteer opportunities and community involvement.
+Check out the Badger Volunteer program, sign up for their newsletter, or search their volunteer opportunities database.

 Community Shares features a wide range of local nonprofits looking for help – many near campus.
 There are great opportunities to gain skills in advocacy, direct service, grant writing, and much more.